Literary consonance

-Consonance is a form of rhyme involving the repetition of identical or similar consonants in neighboring words whose vowel sounds are different (e.g., coming home, hot foot).
+Consonance is a form of rhyme involving the repetition of identical or similar consonants in neighboring words whose vowel sounds differ (e.g., coming/home, hot/foot, march/lurch).
 Consonance may be regarded as the counterpart to the vowel-sound repetition known as assonance.

+In poetry, consonance can be used as an internal sound effect, for example, "The curfew tolls the knell of parting day", from Thomas Gray's "Elegy Written in a Country Churchyard".
+In rhyming technique, consonance is an element of imperfect rhyme or half rhyme, also called "slant rhyme", "near-rhyme" or "off-rhyme", in which "the final consonants in the stressed syllables agree but the vowels that precede them differ, as in 'add-read', 'bill-ball', and 'born-burn'."

-Alliteration is a special case of consonance where the repeated consonant sound is at the stressed syllable, as in "few flocked to the fight" or "around the rugged rock the ragged rascal ran".
-Alliteration is usually distinguished from other types of consonance in poetic analysis and has different uses and effects; it is effective for increasing the emphasis of a passage or its memorability and as such is often used in slogans.
+Whereas consonance can repeat a consonant sound at any location in two or more stressed syllables, alliteration is a special case where the repeated consonants must occur at the beginning of words, as in "few flocked to the fight" or "around the rugged rock the ragged rascal ran".
+"Consonantal alliteration" is usually distinguished from other types of consonance and has different effects, for instance, it can increase the memorability of a passage and is often employed in slogans.